microbus-io/fabric/docs/tech/deployments.md

 * `LOCAL` represents development on an engineer's local machine
 * `TESTING` represents a unit test running a testing application

-The deployment environment impacts certain aspects of the framework such as logging and distributed tracing.
+The deployment environment impacts certain aspects of the framework such as [structured logging](../blocks/logging.md) and [distributed tracing](../blocks/distrib-tracing.md).

 | |`PROD`|`LAB`|`LOCAL`|`TESTING`|
 |--------|----|---|-----|----------|